Great Lakes: Shipwrecks

 In 2007, the Great Lakes Shipwreck Historical Society announced that it had found the wreckage of Cyprus, a 420 ft long, century-old ore carrier.
 Cyprus sank during a Lake Superior storm on October 11, 1907, during its second voyage while hauling iron ore from Superior, Wisconsin, to Buffalo, New York.
 The entire crew of 23 drowned, except one, Charles Pitz, who floated on a life raft for almost seven hours.
 In 2008, deep sea divers in Lake Ontario found the wreck of the 1780 Royal Navy warship HMS Ontario in what has been described as an "archaeological miracle".
 There are no plans to raise her as the site is being treated as a war grave.
 In 2010, L.R.
 Doty was found in Lake Michigan by an exploration diving team led by dive boat Captain Jitka Hanakova from her boat Molly V. The ship sank in October 1898, probably attempting to rescue a small schooner, Olive Jeanette, during a terrible storm.

 Still missing are the two last warships to sink in the Great Lakes, the French minesweepers Inkerman and Cerisoles, which vanished in Lake Superior during a blizzard in 1918.
-78 people died making it the largest loss of life in Lake Superior and the greatest unexplained loss of life in the Great Lakes.
+78 people died, making it the largest loss of life in Lake Superior and the greatest unexplained loss of life in the Great Lakes.

+The Wisconsin Shipwreck Coast National Marine Sanctuary was established in 2021 in the waters of Lake Michigan off Wisconsin.
+It is the site of a large number of historically significant shipwrecks.

 Economy

 Shipping

 Except when the water is frozen during winter, more than 100 lake freighters operate continuously on the Great Lakes, which remain a major water transport corridor for bulk goods.
-The Great Lakes Waterway connects all the lakes; the smaller Saint Lawrence Seaway connects the lakes to the Atlantic Ocean.
+The Great Lakes Waterway connects all the lakes; the shorter Saint Lawrence Seaway connects the lakes to the Atlantic Ocean.
 Some lake freighters are too large to use the Seaway and operate only on the Waterway and lakes.
 In 2002, 162 million net tons of dry bulk cargo were moved on the Lakes.
 This was, in order of volume: iron ore, grain and potash.
 The iron ore and much of the stone and coal are used in the steel industry.
 There is also some shipping of liquid and containerized cargo.
 Major ports on the Great Lakes include Duluth-Superior, Chicago, Detroit, Cleveland, Twin Harbors, Hamilton and Thunder Bay.